FHSA vs TFSA vs RRSP: Which Should You Use?

 You don’t have to do everything at once.
 Start with one account, understand it, and build from there.
 The fact that you’re thinking about this at all puts you ahead of most people.

-Can I have all three accounts open at the same time?
 Yes.
 There’s no rule preventing you from having an FHSA, TFSA, and RRSP open simultaneously.
 Most Canadians will benefit from all three at different stages of life.

-What happens to my FHSA if I never buy a home?
 You can transfer the funds to your RRSP or RRIF without affecting your RRSP contribution room.
 You won’t lose the money — you just lose the tax-free withdrawal benefit specifically for a home purchase.

-Does contributing to an FHSA affect my RRSP contribution room?
 No. FHSA contributions do not reduce your RRSP contribution room.
 They’re completely separate.

-Can both spouses open an FHSA?
 Yes — as long as both are first-time home buyers.
 A couple could each open an FHSA and contribute up to $8,000/year each, for a combined $16,000/year toward a tax-advantaged down payment.

-What’s the difference between a TFSA and a savings account?
 A regular savings account is taxed — any interest you earn is reported as income.
 A TFSA is not taxed, ever.
 The name is misleading because you can hold investments (not just savings) inside a TFSA too.

-I already own a home.
-Is the FHSA still available to me?
 No. To open an FHSA, you must be a first-time home buyer — meaning you haven’t owned a qualifying home that you lived in as your principal residence at any point during the current calendar year or the preceding four years.

-Should I contribute to my RRSP or TFSA if my income is low?
 Generally, TFSA first.
 If you’re in a low tax bracket today but expect to earn more in the future, it’s smarter to save your RRSP contribution room and use it when the deduction is worth more.
 The TFSA is always a safe bet.

-How much should I be saving each month across all three accounts?
 There’s no universal answer — it depends on your income, goals, and expenses.
 A good starting point: contribute enough to your FHSA to maximize it ($8,000/year = $667/month), then direct whatever’s left to your TFSA.
 Once your income grows, layer in RRSP contributions.

-💡 GrowingWealth.ca is supported by readers.
-Some of the links in this article are affiliate links, which means we may earn a small commission if you open an account or make a purchase — at no extra cost to you.
-We only recommend products and services we personally use, trust, or believe provide genuine value to Canadians.
+Affiliate Disclosure: GrowingWealth.ca is supported by readers.
+Some links in this article are affiliate links — we may earn a small commission if you open an account, at no extra cost to you.
+We only recommend products we trust and believe provide genuine value to Canadians.
 Our reviews and comparisons are always independent and objective.

 Scroll to Top